1yesman9/aura/README.md

 # Library
 #### `aura.applyAura(object: Instance, auraName: String, settings: [Table]) -> auraInstanceId`

 Given an auraName and settings, generates an auraInstance and applies it to the given object.
 Returns the id of the aura instance, which can be used to remove it later on.
+When the aura is called, settings will be passed in as the first argument.
+If settings is left empty, an empty table is passed in instead.

 #### `aura.removeAuraInstance(object: Instance, id: auraInstanceId)`